StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Method

-Considering well-defined formats and explicit task objectives of intermediate tool-calling actions, we have designed two key factors: the success of the tool call action (abbreviated as SuccCalling), and the contribution to the overall task completion (abbreviated as Contribution).
-For the final step, we directly link the reward to the completion of the task (abbreviated as IsSolved), representing to whether the user's query is solved.
+We design rewards based on two key factors: the success of the tool call (SuccCalling) and its contribution to task completion (Contribution).
+For the final step, the reward is directly tied to task completion (IsSolved), indicating whether the user's query is resolved.

-\paragraph{\textbf{SuccCalling.}} The SuccCalling metric evaluates whether the model successfully executes a tool call with the correct format and content~( i.e. tool name and arguments).
+\paragraph{\textbf{SuccCalling.}} The SuccCalling metric evaluates whether the model successfully executes a tool call with the correct format and content~( i.e., tool name and arguments).
 SuccCalling can be formally represented as $\hat{r}^{\mathrm{SC}}_t = \mathrm{SuccCalling}(a_t, s_{t+1})$, where the reward at time $t$ is determined by the action $a_t$ and the subsequent state $s_{t+1}$.

-However, simply making a correct tool call does not guarantee progress toward solving the task.
-To further guide the model, we introduce the Contribution metric, which evaluates how much the tool’s action aids the overall task solution.
+However, a correct tool call alone does not guarantee task progress.
+To further guide the model, we introduce the Contribution metric, which assesses how the tool’s action aids the overall task solution.

 \paragraph{\textbf{Contribution.}} The Contribution metric evaluates the extent to which the tool’s action facilitates the overall task solution.
 Actions that contribute minimally, such as redundant steps or irrelevant outputs, receive lower rewards.
 The $Contribution$ score is based on the relationship between the current action and the final task-solving action, formally defined as $\hat{r}^{\mathrm{Con}}_t = \mathrm{Contribution}(a_t, a_T)$.